 Purslane has been used as a vegetable source of omega-3 fatty acids and is high in vitamins and minerals.
 It possesses marked antioxidant activity.
 Roles in abnormal uterine bleeding, asthma, type 2 diabetes, and oral lichen planus are suggested; however, clinical studies are limited and diverse in nature.

-Limited clinical studies are available to provide dosage guidelines; however, powdered seeds have been taken at 5 to 30 g daily in divided doses, as well as both ethanol and aqueous purslane extracts.
+Limited clinical studies are available to provide dosage guidelines; however, 180 mg/day of purslane extract has been studied in diabetic patients, and powdered seeds have been taken at 1 to 30 g daily in divided doses, as well as both ethanol and aqueous purslane extracts.
+Traditional Chinese Medicine recommendations of 9 to 15 g of dried aerial parts, and 10 to 30 g fresh herb, have been reported for a variety of indications.
 One hundred grams of fresh purslane leaves yields approximately 300 to 400 mg of alpha linolenic acid.

 Contraindications have not been identified.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.

 None well documented.